-“It isn’t really about eating healthy, it’s about eating specific foods that fight disease.”
+“It isn’t really about eating healthy.
+It’s about eating specific foods that fight disease.”
 Kathy Bero

-In order to do that, Kathy bought a copy of the book, “Anticancer: A New Way of Life, by David Servan-Schreiber.
-She explains, “Science was finding that people who have reoccurring cancer, may be able to get rid of the cancer cells, but the cancer stem cells remained.
+In order to learn more, Kathy bought the book, Anticancer: A New Way of Life, by David Servan-Schreiber.
+She explains more, “Science was finding that people who have reoccurring cancer, may be able to get rid of the cancer cells, but the cancer stem cells remained.
 Anti-angiogenic foods take away the blood source so the stem cells start dying.
 The unhealthy growth of blood vessels gets blocked.”

 In February 2008, Kathy traded in all of her medications for a diet of healing foods.
 “For three years I only ate anti-angiogenic foods.
 After five years (from her original diagnosis), my oncologist said, ‘You’re clean’ and was left scratching his head wondering how that could even be possible.
 When she informed her doctor of what she had been doing, his response was, ‘Huh.
 That is interesting,” but he didn’t seem to want to learn more about her diet plan.

-Some of the staples of her diet included a large variety of organic vegetables such as beets, kale, leeks, purple potatoes and carrots, along with lots of fruits including an assortment of berries, a variety of nuts, herbs, and green tea.
+Some of the staples of her diet included a large variety of organic vegetables such as beets, kale, leeks, garlic, purple potatoes and carrots, along with lots of fruits including an assortment of berries, a variety of nuts, herbs, and green tea.
 Kathy says that leeks and garlic were always on her menu because of their anticancer properties.
 She says, “When a recipe calls for two cloves of garlic, I’m probably going to put in six because garlic is a really strong cancer fighter.”

 When researchers at Harvard University recently learned of her success they decided to study her case further.
 “It’s exciting,” Kathy said.
 “I’m now validated.
 I’m no longer the ‘crazy cancer patient.’
 There’s a real science that is going to be there.”
 The researchers will be studying people who’ve had exceptional outcomes while following similar programs.
 “They’re looking at our genetics and the genetics of the tumor.
 What the outliers did; their attitude, environment, faith, social support.
 What they’re trying to do is create a database of all these different things and look for the commonalities between these people.”
 Dr. Isaac Kohane also stated that since these outcomes are rare, this particular study will take some time to complete.